cybernetics/JTemplate/README.md

 The methods return thread-local values set by `DispatcherServlet` before a service method is invoked.

 ### RequestMethod Annotation
 The `RequestMethod` annotation is used to associate an HTTP verb with a service method.
 The method must be publicly accessible.
 All public annotated methods automatically become available for remote execution when the service is published.

-For example...

-TODO

-TODO Multiple handler methods/argument matching

-`DispatcherServlet` selects the best method to execute based on the names of the provided argument values.
-For example...
+Multiple methods may be associated with the same HTTP verb. `DispatcherServlet` selects the best method to execute based on the names of the provided argument values.
+For example, a service might define the following methods, both of which are mapped to the `GET` method:

+    @RequestMapping("GET")
+    public double getSum(double a, double b) {
+        return a + b;
+    }

+    @RequestMapping("GET")
+    public double getSum(List<Double> values) {
+        double total = 0;

+        for (double value : values) {
+            total += value;
+        }

+        return total;
+    }

+The following request would cause the first method to be invoked:

+    GET /math/sum?a=2&b=4

+This request would invoke the second method:

+    GET /math/sum?values=1&values=2&values=3

-TODO HTTP 405 returned when matching method not found
+An HTTP 405 response is returned when no method matching the given arguments can be found.

 ### ResponseMapping Annotation
 The `ResponseMapping` annotation is used to associate a template with a service response.